 - a change to the services, fittings or equipment in or on the premises;

 - an increase in the quantities of dangerous substances which are in or on the premises;

 - a change to the use of the premises which may result in a significant increase in risk.

 Where the Authority are of the opinion that, as a person being under an obligation to do so, you have failed to comply with the requirements placed upon you by the Order and that an Enforcement Notice is appropriate in the circumstances you will be served with an Enforcement Notice.
 This is a serious legal notice and must not be ignored.

 Attached to the Notice will be a schedule specifying the matters that, in the opinion of the Authority, constitute failure(s) to comply with the Order.

 The schedule will also identify the steps that must be taken to remedy the specified failure(s), to ensure that you comply with the Order.

 Unless the steps identified in the schedule to the notice are taken by the specified date, it will be considered that you have not complied with the Notice and the Authority may consider a prosecution against you.
 You may however apply for an extension of time.

-If you have been issued a Prohibition Notice, the following document may be of help to you - Prohibition: What do I do next?
-(PDF.
-1517KB.
-2 pages)
+If you have been issued a Prohibition Notice, our Prohibition: What do I do next? page on may be of help to you

 Notice Under Article 37 (Fire-Fighters' Switches For Luminous Tube Signs)